All posts

 What are the benefits of using a payment service provider?

-The primary advantage of employing a PSP is its consolidation of most, if not all, essential payment services into a single package.
-This situation contrasts with a decade ago when merchants had to establish integrations with separate payment gateways and processors.
+The primary advantage of employing a PSP is that it consolidates most—if not all—essential payment services into a single package.
+This is a shift from a decade ago when merchants had to set up separate integrations for different payment gateways and processors.

 Also, as previously discussed, PSPs extend their support beyond payment processing.
 They may assist in various areas such as fraud management, reporting, reconciliation, and compliance, providing comprehensive solutions for merchants.